w-korani/SWEEP_GOLD/README.md

 # SWEEP_GOLD
-A vastly improved version of https://github.com/jclev-uga/SWEEP
+A vastly improved version of https://github.com/jclev-uga/SWEEP for refinement SNP calling of polypoids from NGS data

 How to run:
 ## I. Full run: